 What to consider when choosing a managed IT services provider

 When choosing a managed IT service provider, there are a few things any organization should consider.
-Most importantly, it’s crucial to gain a clear understanding of the MSP’s internal operating procedures as well as how they work with their clients.
-It’s also important to ask them about their experience, certifications and partnerships, privacy statement, and typical response time.
+Most importantly, it’s crucial to gain a clear understanding of the MSP’s internal operating procedures, such as whether they have their own data center, as well as how they work with their clients.
+It’s also important to ask them about their experience, certifications and partnerships, privacy statement, and typical response times.

-Reputable MSPs should be able to provide a list of references and past clients that can paint an accurate picture of how they work with their clients and how they implement services to optimize business offerings and suit the needs of a company.
+Reputable MSPs should be able to provide a list of references and past clients that can paint an accurate picture of how they work with their clients and implement services to optimize business offerings and suit company needs.